 Each offer returned by a query is displayed as a child node of that query.
 Each offer has icons to represent its active status and persistent state.
-These icons are shown in Table 10, Offer Icons, on page 76.
+These icons are shown in Table 17, "Offer Icons".

 The offers listed under a query are a sub-set of the offers listed under the Offers node.
 That is, the query returns a sub-set of the offers available in the Trading Service.
-See Offers on page 76 for details.
+See "Offers" for details.